MBRC Planning Scheme - Bushfire hazard overlay

 Council has adopted the state-wide bushfire hazard mapping and included it in the planning scheme as the Bushfire hazard overlay map.

-For more information please refer to the State Government’s state-wide bushfire area mapping fact sheet.
+For more information please refer to the State Government’s state-wide bushfire area mapping fact sheet and Bushfire Resilient Communities.

 The State Government recognises that planning schemes are just one way to manage the risks of bushfire, and should be used in conjunction with other measures including building controls, early warning systems and community awareness.